 Citizens of the European Economic Area (EEA) are not required to present themselves to the immigration authorities in Ireland.

-All non-EEA nationals are required to formally register their stay with the Immigration Authorities, Garda Siochana, Henry Street, Limerick.
-They will need to have the following documentation:
+All citizens of non–EEA countries, whether they require a visa or not, are subject to immigration control at the point of entry to Ireland.
+All non-EEA nationals are also required to formally register their stay with the Immigration Authorities (GNIB), Garda Síochana, Henry Street, Limerick during their first week in Ireland.
+You will need to have the following documentation:

 Evidence of sufficient funds to support yourself during your stay in Ireland or a letter of sponsorship*

 Proof of Health Insurance for duration of stay

 Student Status Letter (Letter from host college confirming their acceptance and course details)